 The Offering provides Eligible Shareholders with Preferential Subscription Rights to subscribe for New Shares in order to, among other things, maintain their current level of ownership in the Company, if they so choose.
 The Preferential Subscription Rights are options to subscribe for and purchase the New Shares and may be sold, subject to applicable laws and the restrictions set forth herein, to third parties, which the Company refers to as purchasers of Preferential Subscription Rights.
 In accordance with Article 306.2 of the Spanish Companies Act, the Preferential Subscription Rights will be freely transferable on the same terms as the New Shares in respect of which they are exercisable and will be tradable on the Spanish Stock Exchanges.
 Eligible Shareholders may, therefore, subscribe for New Shares at the Subscription Price, sell their Preferential Subscription Rights through banks or brokers in Spain, subject, in each case, to applicable laws and the restrictions set forth herein, or a combination of both.
-The Preferential Subscription Rights offered hereby will be admitted to listing on the Spanish Stock Exchanges for trading through the AQS during the Preferential Subscription Period described herein, the Company cannot assure holders of Preferential Subscription Rights that an active trading market will develop for these rights on Spanish Stock Exchanges or that any over-the-counter trading market in the Preferential Subscription Rights will develop or that there will be sufficient liquidity for such rights during such period.
+The Preferential Subscription Rights to subscribe for New Shares offered hereby do not have an established trading market.
+Although the Preferential Subscription Rights offered hereby will be admitted to listing on the Spanish Stock Exchanges for trading through the AQS during the Preferential Subscription Rights that an active trading market will develop for these rights on Spanish Stock Exchanges or that any over-the-counter trading market in the Preferential Subscription Rights during such period.

 Pursuant to Article 304 of the Spanish Companies Act, Eligible Shareholders may exercise, during the Preferential Subscription Period, their right to subscribe a number of New Shares in proportion to the nominal value of the Shares they hold.
-Eligible Shareholders who do not fully exercise their Preferential Subscription Rights during the Preferential Subscription Period described herein in the percentage to which their Preferential Subscription Rights entitle them will have their equity interest diluted by approximately 28.35% with respect to their interest in the Company's share capital on the record date (the date on which those persons or entities registered in Iberclear as shareholders become Eligible Shareholders), assuming all of the New Shares are subscribed for in full by other Eligible Shareholders or third parties.
+Eligible Shareholders who do not fully exercise their Preferential Subscription Rights during the Preferential Subscription Period described herein in the percentage to which their Preferential Subscription Rights entitle them will have their equity interest diluted by approximately 20.8% with respect to their interest in the Company's share capital on the record date (the date on which those persons or entities registered in Iberclear as shareholders become Eligible Shareholders), assuming all of the New Shares are subscribed for in full by other Eligible Shareholders or third parties.
 Even where an Eligible Shareholder sells unexercised Preferential Subscription Rights prior to the expiration of the Preferential Subscription Period, the consideration received by such Eligible Shareholder may not be sufficient to fully compensate such Eligible Shareholder for the dilution of its percentage ownership of the Shares that may result from the Offering.
-Furthermore, after the Preferential Subscription Period ends, Preferential Subscription Rights will not receive compensation for any expired Preferential Subscription Rights.
+Furthermore, after the Preferential Subscription Period ends, Preferential Subscription Rights that have not been exercised will expire and holders that have not exercised those Preferential Subscription Rights will not receive compensation for any expired Preferential Subscription Rights.

-Cellnex owns, directly, 92,062 treasury Shares, representing approximately 0.02% of its share capital, as of the date hereof.
+Cellnex owns, directly, 74,389 treasury Shares, representing approximately 0.019% of its share capital, as of the date hereof.
 Pursuant to Article 148 of the Spanish Companies Act, directly held treasury shares do not generate Preferential Subscription Rights.
 The rights that would have accrued to these treasury Shares, accrue directly to the other shareholders.
 So as not to alter the calculation of the Preferential Subscription Rights needed for the subscription of the New Shares, Cellnex shall hold, directly, the same number of treasury Shares from the registration date of this Prospectus until the end of the Preferential Subscription Period.